 The back of the LP cover closes with ‘Eternal thanks to Paul for smashing expectations and bein’ the bomb to work with.’

-Declan’s new Paul Weller-produced Arrivals, the most emotionally raw and affecting album of his career, is out now via eastwest records.
+Declan’s 2021 Paul Weller-produced album, Arrivals, is the most emotionally raw and affecting album of his career.
 Recorded over six days at Black Barn studios in Surrey, with Weller producing, Arrivals sees the sound stripped back to Declan’s soulful and resonant voice, the virtuosic acoustic guitar playing for which he’s renowned and only the occasional sparse arrangement of strings and late-night drums bringing colour and light to the LP’s 10 songs.

 Buy The Pawn Broker’s Reward